wesbos/beginner-javascript-notes/notes/Module 10꞉ Harder Practice Exercises.md

 This is a great example of how you can take a javascript app and make it simpler by breaking it into smaller, little functions.

-Let's start with the showing of the iamge.
+Let's start with the showing of the image.

 When someone clicks on one of the images, you need to update that modal with the associated images, as well as pop open the modal.

-Call that function `showImage`.
+Name the function `showImage`.
 It will take a reference to an image element as a parameter which we will call `el`.

 Within that function, check whether a reference to an image was passed.